Lake Sinclair Dock Permits: The Georgia Power Rules Explained

 What Is Not Permitted

-This is exactly the kind of research a local specialist navigates with you
+This is exactly the stuff a Lake Sinclair specialist helps you navigate.
+Want an introduction?

-Find My Lake Sinclair Specialist
+Find My Lake Sinclair Specialist →The 1,000-Foot Spacing Rule

 Separate from the 1,000 square foot footprint limit, Georgia Power applies a spacing guideline that affects where large structures (primarily marinas and community docks, but also large residential structures) can be placed relative to each other.
 A residential dock within approximately 1,000 feet of an existing marina or large community dock structure may face additional review and potential restrictions on the configuration it can achieve.
 This rule is most relevant for properties on sections of the lake where commercial or community dock density is higher.